A microscopic theory of Anderson localization of electrons in random lattices

 \subsection{Two-particle vertex and electron-hole correlation function}

 The extent of the eigenstates of the random Hamiltonian affects the two-particle resolvent or the averaged two-particle Green function.
-The two-particle Green function of non-interacting particles in a random potential has generally two complex energies $z_{1}$ and $z_{2}$
+The two-particle Green function for non-interacting particles in a random potential generally has two complex energies $z_{1}$ and $z_{2}$.

 The indices $i,j,k,l$ correspond to the lattice sites with positions $\mathbf R_i,\mathbf R_j,\mathbf R_k,\mathbf R_l$ respectively.